ysknsid25/iolite/README.md

 # 🔮 iolite

-Value Objects for Kotlin.
+Utility Value Objects for Kotlin.
 Inspired by [Zod](https://github.com/colinhacks/zod). **We never use 3rd party libraries**.

-A **Value Object** is an object whose equality is determined by the "values ​​of its attributes" rather than the object's "identifier."
+A Value Object is an object whose equality is determined by the "values ​​of its attributes" rather than the object's "identifier."
 In Domain-Driven Design (DDD), they are used to clearly model concepts and rules.

 # ⚙ Features